vishvdeepbal-Infosec/vishvdeepbal-Infosec/README.md

-# 👋 Hi, I'm Vishvdeep Singh Bal, CC
+# 👋 Hi, I'm Vishvdeep Singh Bal, CC, Microsoft AZ-900
 ### Cybersecurity Analyst | MSc Cybersecurity Graduate | SOC Specialist 🛡️

 Based in **Vancouver, BC**, I am a detail-oriented Cybersecurity professional with a Master’s degree in Cybersecurity and the **(ISC)² Certified in Cybersecurity (CC)** designation.
 I specialize in SOC operations, vulnerability management, and threat detection within the Microsoft Security stack.